AsoAfan/Basic-CSV-Analyzer-Tool/README.md

 - **Graph Visualization**: Display different types of graphs like histogram, box plot, scatter plot, etc.
 - **CSV Generator**: Generate a new CSV with user-defined columns and random data.
 - **Color Customization**: Choose the color for the charts.
-- **Responsive Design**: The GUI adjusts dynamically for a better user experience.

 ---